khonsulabs/nebari/README.md

 happen without blocking the file from being operated on, but it does introduce IO overhead during the operation.

-Roots will provide the APIs necessary to perform compaction, but due to the IO overhead introduced by the operation, the implementation strategy is left to `BonsaiDb` to allow for flexible customization and scheduling.
+Nebari will provide the APIs necessary to perform compaction, but due to the IO overhead introduced by the operation, the implementation strategy is left to `BonsaiDb` to allow for flexible customization and scheduling.